AO-StreetArt/AOSharedServiceLibrary/docs/deps/README.md

 # Dependency Resolution

-## Ubuntu 14.04 / Debian 7

-For Ubuntu 14.04 & Debian 7, the build_deps.sh script should allow for automatic resolution of dependencies.

-## Other

-Links are included below for those who wish to build on other Operating Systems.

 You will need Zero MQ which can be found [here] (http://zeromq.org/intro:get-the-software).
 Be sure to get the [C++ Drivers] (https://github.com/zeromq/cppzmq) in addition to the software.

 For logging, we use log4cpp, which can be found [here] (http://log4cpp.sourceforge.net/)